GMC-DRL/Awesome-MetaBBO/README.md

 📦️This is a collection of [MetaBBO papers and their corresponding code resources](#content).

 We first classify them by learning paradigm, followed by different autonomous algorithm design tasks.
-All papers are sorted by year.
+All papers are sorted by year of publication.
 ## 🤨What is MetaBBO?
-🔥Meta-Black-Box-Optimization (MetaBBO) is an emerging research topic, leveraging the generalization power of Meta Learning to enhance the optimization performance of existing BBO methods. 🚀By utilizing Meta Learning, the reliance on expert-level knowledge decreases, highlighting the trend toward autonomous algorithm design in BBO.
+🔥Meta-Black-Box-Optimization (MetaBBO) is an emerging research topic, leveraging the generalization power of Meta Learning to enhance the optimization performance of existing BBO methods. 🚀By utilizing Meta Learning, the reliance on expert-level knowledge is reduced, highlighting the trend toward autonomous algorithm design in BBO.

 <!--使用quickchart来生成动态图表，方便随时调整-->
 <div align=center>